tjvr/website/pages/helping.md

 To get a feel for a LiveWires day have a look at the [timetable](/day/).
 It varies slightly from day to day, but normally starts for the team with a brief team meeting before breakfast.

-After breakfast (and the washing up, according to the dorm rota), there is a time of worship and Bible study all together.
+After breakfast (and the washing up!), there is a time of worship and Bible study all together.
 The first and second technical sessions fill the remainder of the morning, divided by a coffee break (and tuck shop).

 Lunch is followed by another technical session and then a team meeting.
 Then there is a period of free time (when the young people are shut out of the technical rooms, and do sports, swimming, crafts or other activities).